nolim1t/nolim1t.github.io/_drafts/on-the-leadup-to-rise-2017.md

 ---
 layout: post
-title: "On the leadup to RISE 2017"
+title: "On the lead-up to RISE 2017"
 ---

 ![Hong Kong at Night](https://images.itinerantfoodie.com/uploads/hong-kong-pics/peaknighttime.png)